confusedDip/LLM-Image-Splicing-Detection/README.md

 # Image Splicing Detection using GPT-4V

 This repository accompanies the paper:
-**“Spliced, or Not Spliced, That Is the Question”: Can ChatGPT Perform Image Splicing Detection?
+**“Spliced, or not spliced, that is the question”: Can ChatGPT Perform Image Splicing Detection?
 A Preliminary Study**
 Authored by [Souradip Nath (@confusedDip)](https://github.com/confusedDip)

 This project investigates the capabilities of GPT-4V in detecting image splicing without any task-specific training.
 The repository contains code for dataset preparation, multimodal prompting strategies, and performance analysis as described in the paper.